Fans' delight: Islanders back at Nassau Coliseum for a day | FOX Sports

 ”It’ll be good to see them in the Coliseum again,” he said. ”It’s almost like old times.
 Got here early, 8 o’clock, tailgating.
 That’s how we roll.”

-The Islanders’ last game at the Coliseum, now called NYCB Live, was on April 25, 2015, in a 3-1 victory over Washington in Game 6 of the first round of the playoffs.
+It was the Islanders’ first game at the Coliseum, now called NYCB Live, since April 25, 2015, in a 3-1 victory over Washington in Game 6 of the first round of the playoffs.
 They were eliminated in a Game 7 loss two days later, and began playing at Brooklyn’s Barclays Center the following season.

 Claire Harding, a resident of Huntington and president of the Islanders Boosters Club that she says has been around since the team’s inception in 1972 was also glad to see the team back at the old arena where it played for the franchise’s first 43 years.

-”The atmosphere right now is the same as it used to be,” said Harding, who was joined by her husband Gary and two friends. ”I haven’t been inside yet.
-I’m sure it will be different. … We’ll make our own fun, enjoy our friends.”
+”The atmosphere right now is the same as it used to be,” said Harding, who was joined by her husband Gary and two friends several hours before the game.

 The fans greeted the team with a strong ovation when the Islanders took the ice for pregame warmups about 35 minutes before the game, and roared when they came back out for introductions shortly before puck drop.
 The cheers continued while a video on the scoreboard showed the team’s four championship banners and highlights of Stanley Cup wins.

-The arena was renovated and reopened earlier this year with a capacity of about 13,000 for hockey, less than both the 16,170 it had previously and the 15,795 currently at Barclays Center.
+The arena was renovated and reopened this year with a capacity of about 13,900 for hockey, less than both the 16,170 it had previously and the 15,795 currently at Barclays Center.

 The team’s move to Brooklyn was announced in 2012 after a failed attempt to secure public financing for a new arena on Long Island, and zoning approval was rejected for a privately funded development plan that would have included renovations to the Coliseum.
 It was announced as a 25-year deal and appeared to secure the Islanders’ future in New York amid talk the team could move to another city.